TheMercury1229/Froncort-AI-assignment/README.md

 3. **Environment Setup**

-   Create a `.env.local` file in the root directory and add your Gemini API key:
+   Create a `.env` file in the root directory and add your Gemini API key:
    ```env
    GEMINI_API_KEY=your_gemini_api_key_here
    ```